 DNS spoofing (DNS cache poisoning)

-DNS spoofing is a malicious attack that aims to edit or replace DNS records inside the DNS cache of the targeted device (server or personal computer).
+As we explained, DNS spoofing is a malicious attack that aims to edit or replace DNS records inside the DNS cache of the targeted device (server or personal computer).
 The new or modified DNS records have changed data like the IP address, and they will resolve the domains to the new IP addresses.
 That way, the attackers can direct the traffic to a fake site, where they can steal the users’ personal data.
 Everything happens in the background, so if the fake site where the user is redirected really looks like the original, it is easy to cheat the user and get the result.

 The DNS spoofing can happen with a spam message that has an executable code that can perform the injection.